 2. Biographies of Justices

-Biographies and evaluations of sitting justices are available in The Almanac of the Federal Judiciary.
+Biographies and evaluations of sitting justices are available in The Almanac of the Federal Judiciary (see the Supreme Court collection entry for info about the Almanac).
 Brief bios and each justice's major opinions are listed in the Supreme Court collection posted by Cornell's Legal Information Institute (LII).
 For more information, search the judge's name in a news (or legal news) database and/or in a good Internet search engine.
 See also "Judges," especially to get bios for retired judges from the Almanac of the Federal Judiciary.

-U.S. Supreme Court briefs (2007-presnt) are posted free with related information on the SCOTUSblog (on the relevant "Case Page").
+U.S. Supreme Court briefs (2007-presnt) for cases granted Certiorari are posted free with related information on the SCOTUSblog (on the relevant "Case Page").
 The ABA posts merits briefs for cases granted review by the Court starting with the 2003 term, and briefs from particularly significant cases throughout the court's history are posted by the Curiae Project.
 Findlaw posts briefs from 1999 to 2007.

 For better searching and more complete coverage, Lexis (GENFED;BRIEFS) has near-comprehensive coverage starting with the 1995-1996 term for cases were cert. was granted, plus briefs petitioning for cert. starting with the 1999-2000 term.
 Selected briefs are available back to August 12, 1936.
 Westlaw has comprehensive coverage of Merits and Amicus Briefs from 1931 to present and selected coverage from 1870 to 1930 for cases where cert was granted and oral arguments were scheduled (SCT-BRIEF-ALL).